Gap Insurance in California (2026)

 • Does California require gap insurance?

-No. Gap insurance is optional in California.
-California law requires dealers and lenders to inform customers that purchasing a gap policy is optional.
-Lenders and dealers can’t offer special financing to encourage buying a gap policy either.
+No. The state of California doesn’t require gap insurance.
+In fact, California law requires dealers and lenders to inform customers that purchasing a gap insurance policy is optional.

-• Is gap insurance in California a good idea?
+• How much is gap insurance in California per month?

 Sources